Bahruz Jabiyev

 About

-I am a Postdoctoral Fellow at Dartmouth College, where I work with Christophe Hauser and Sean Smith.
-I received my Cybersecurity PhD degree from Khoury College of Computer Sciences at Northeastern University in Boston where I worked with Engin Kirda.
+Until very recently, I was a Postdoctoral Fellow in the Computer Science Department at Dartmouth College, where I worked with Christophe Hauser and Sergey Bratus.
+I received my Cybersecurity PhD degree from Khoury College of Computer Sciences at Northeastern University in Boston.
+I am fortunate to have had Engin Kirda as my PhD advisor.
+Below are the descriptions of my expertise and skills.

 Share